-As it snows outdoors, I’m reminiscing about sweet, sunny August in western Oxfordshire.
+As we’re unable to travel because of the COVID-19 pandemic, I’m reminiscing about a sweet, sunny August day in western Oxfordshire.

 The beautiful old cottages in this part of England’s Cotswolds are lovely beyond belief.
 A stroll through its villages takes you back in time to the 11th and 12th centuries.